Team Northumbria netball coach steers bus on M1 to safety

 Lisa Stanley, head coach of Team Northumbria, grabbed the wheel as the bus travelled on the M1 near Chesterfield, Derbyshire, on Saturday.

 She hit the brakes and steered it away from the central reservation, bringing it to a stop on an embankment.

 The team was heading to a fixture against Loughborough Lightning.

-None of the passengers was injured, but paramedics took the coach driver to hospital as a precaution after the incident, which happened at 15:15 GMT.'A hero'
+None of the passengers was injured, but paramedics took the coach driver to hospital as a precaution after the incident, which happened at 15:15 GMT.